totallynotnochi/mihoyo.systems/README.md

 mihoyo.system is a Django-based web app that accesses and analyses *Genshin Impact* player data.

+## IMPORTANT UPDATE: 2025 OCT 6

+yeah so apprently django has a SQL injection issue, and this uses a version of django that got hit.
+Ur mileage may vary.
+Remember to always write HORRIBLE, UNREADABLE and EXPLOITABLE code kids.

 ## IMPORTANT

 This was a culminating project for ICS4U1 in the Ontario curriculum.
 Please dont use this as reference as teachers mark very differently.